UPPMAX/programming_formalisms/docs/continuous_integration/README.md

     ![The check_spelling job result](check_spelling_job_results.png)

-Fixing this is beyond this exercise.
+Fixing this is beyond this exercise (but it is in the next :-) ).

 ### Exercise 2: improve the learners' project